zhouchunyuan/hawkvision-demo-tool/README.md

 The OpenGL structure is mainly based on Benny's tutorial : https://github.com/BennyQBD/ModernOpenGLTutorial

-run the "./compile.sh" from terminal to compile it.
+run the "celegans_simulator/compile.sh" from terminal to compile it.

-type "./celegans" to run.
+run "celegans_simulator/celegans" to play.

+type many time of "a" "f" "n" "p" to trigger the movement. click the window quit button to exit.

 ------------------------------